 Building PM10 Interior Range PM10 Exterior Average

-Amherst Middle School 1.85-72.11 8.32
+Amherst Middle School 1.95-158.2 1.43

-Clark School 0.92-63.79 5.55
+Clark School 3.7-82.28 10.63

-SAU 39 Building 0.92-30.51 9.25
+SAU 39 Building 1.85-34.21 10.63

-Wilkins Elementary School <0.01-59.17 1.85
+Wilkins Elementary School 5.55-120.19 0.96

-The US EPA has a National Ambient Air Quality Standard (NAAQS) at $150 \,\mu g/m^3$, which was not exceeded during this testing.
-The World Health Organization (WHO) has set a standard of $50 \,\mu g/m^3$ as a 24-hour average and $25 \,\mu g/m^3$ as an annual average exposure.
+The US EPA has a National Ambient Air Quality Standard (NAAQS) at $150 \,\mu\text{g/m}^3$ , which was exceeded during this testing in one reading collected in Room 102 at the Amherst Middle School.
+The World Health Organization (WHO) has set a standard of $50 \,\mu\text{g/m}^3$ as a 24-hour average and $25 \,\mu\text{g/m}^3$ as an annual average exposure.

 For a building that implements the use of an HVAC system, it is typical to see a 25% to 35% reduction in total particulates inside a building compared to the outside concentration of particulates while the HVAC units are operational.
-The feasibility of upgrading the HVAC systems' filter efficiency rating could be investigated if complaints were to increase.
+The feasibility of upgrading the HVAC systems' filter efficiency rating while occupants are present, should be investigated if complaints were to increase.
 The American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE) has recommended filter minimum efficiency reporting value (MERV) of not less than six (6) for filters in HVAC systems supplying air to occupied office space (ASHRAE Standard 62.1-2004-5.9).
 A recent ASHRAE guidance regarding building operations during the Covid-19 pandemic has also recommended increasing the filter efficiency to the highest rating compatible with the HVAC system, up to MERV-13, and sealing the edges of the filter to limit air bypass and deposition of dust on air registers.
 Follow the manufacturer's recommendations for a filter change out schedule.